Durham University Leadership Attributes Programme

 28th January 14:00 - 15:00 Trust with Kate Cooper, MBA; MEd, BSc, PGCE, PG Dip, FInstLM Head of Research, Policy and Standards at The Institute of Leadership & Management.
 Kate is a regular commentator on television, radio, records a weekly podcast, is a columnist in Dialogue and Edge journals and frequent speaker at conferences in UK and abroad.
 (Supports Inspiring and Engaging to Achieve Results).
 You can view the recording of the webinar here, the slides here and the 2021 Edleman Trust Barmoneter here.

-24th March 11:00 - 12:00 Compassionate Leadership with Heather Munroe, the founder and leader of Brightspace.
+24th March 11:00 - 12:00 Compassionate Leadership with Heather Monro, executive coach, and founder of Brightspace.
+The session will explore compassion as a powerful characteristic of higher level leadership and why this level of leadership is exactly what’s needed to navigate the complexity of our times.
 (Supports Taking Ownership by Providing Leadership and Direction)

 11th May 10:00 - 11:00 Supporting and Creating a Respectful and Enabling Culture with Andrew Scott, external facilitator and coach.
 Emotional Intelligence refers to our ability to understand and manage emotions in ourselves and in others.
 This session will explore the specific behaviours that such leaders demonstrate, and how to build on strengths and address and areas for improvement.
 (Supports Creating a Respectful and Enabling Culture)